 7.2.1 Network product development process and network product lifecycle management

-Editor's Note: clause 7.2.1 needs to be reviewed by GSMA SECAG.

-The security relevant part of the Vendor network product development and network product lifecycle management process is evaluated during an initial accreditation administrated by the SECAM Accreditation Body prior to any network product evaluation.
-During a network product evaluation, the compliance testing laboratories validate that effectively the accredited process was used for the network product under consideration.
-To allow this evaluation, the vendor provides the following documents to the compliance testing laboratories and, if requested, to the operator:
+The security relevant part of the Vendor network product development and network product lifecycle management process is evaluated during an accreditation administrated by the SECAM Accreditation Body prior to any network product evaluation.
+During a network product evaluation, the accredited test laboratory validates that the accredited process was used for the network product under consideration.
+To support this evaluation, the vendor provides the following documents to the accredited test laboraty and, if requested, to the operator:

 - The evidence of the vendor network product development and network product lifecycle management process accreditation by the SECAM Accreditation Body.